gilbertgit95/kagiweb-api-core-a/README.md

 After seeding, you can check you mongodb if it was successfully populated with data.

 ### Execution
-Its up to you now how you start the application.
-Also you can run you code before seeding.
+This is up to you on how you start the application.
+Just make sure you have imported and use the library in the right way.

 ### Swagger API Documentation